mayajas/prf-workflow/README.md

 ## prf-workflow
-*is a package that contains a full cortical surface-based population receptive field (pRF) modelling pipeline.
+*a package that contains a full cortical surface-based population receptive field (pRF) modeling pipeline.
 Notably, the package can be used on high-resolution data for multi-surface pRF mapping.
 The package is equally well suited to standard single-surface pRF mapping.*

 As inputs, the package requires the preprocessed pRF run data (coregistered to the anatomical data), Freesurfer outputs and the stimulus apertures that were used for pRF stimulus presentation.